 IPv4 is the most widely deployed Internet protocol.
 It uses 32-bit addresses, allowing for a total of 4.3 billion addresses.
 With the growth of the Internet, the IPv4 pool of available addresses has run out.

-IPv6 is being deployed to fulfill the need for more Internet addresses and address the IPv4 address exhaustion.
-IPv6 uses 128-bit addresses in order to provide approximately 340.3 undecillion IP addresses.
+IPv6 is being deployed to fulfill this need as it uses 128-bit addresses in order to provide approximately 340.3 undecillion IP addresses.